INTERNET RESOURCES FOR FORMER MEMBERS OF

 While anti-cult crusaders are sometimes overly alarmist and naive about religion in addition to often being closely allied with the religious establishment, they perform an invaluable service in pointing out potential dangers of authoritarian groups.
 The following sites have a wealth of information about various "cults," religious and secular, along with extensive resources for those who have been involved with such groups:

 Nori J. Muster is a former member of the International Society for Krisna Consciousness who has written a well balanced account of her experiences in the group.
 She also has an excellent online Cult Survivors Handbook and The Nitty Gritty On Cults site with the slogan: “Don’t join dangerous cults: Practice safe sects!”

-The Ross Institute has an extensive on-line archive of information about a great many controversial groups.
+The Cult Education Institute has an extensive on-line archive of information about a great many controversial groups.